Head & Neck Surgery in Austin, TX

 Parathyroid tumors are also treated with a tiny incision after using sophisticated localization imaging.
 These small tumors that create elevated calcium levels can typically be removed in a quick procedure with a resumption of normal activity in one day.

-Thyroglossal duct cyst and branchial clefts cysts
+Thyroglossal duct cyst and branchial cleft cysts

 Salivary Gland Tumors

-• Pleomorphic adenoma
+- Pleomorphic adenoma

-• Warthin’s tumor
+- Warthin’s tumor

-• Acinic cell carcinoma
+- Acinic cell carcinoma

 Enlarged Lymph Node (Lymphadenopathy)

 Lymph nodes can become enlarged in kids and adults.
 It’s very important to differentiate between a benign reactive lymph node enlargement, primary cancers such as lymphoma, and metastatic cancers that can appear in the lymph nodes.
-Fine Needle Aspiration is used to obtain a better understanding prior to any surgery.
+Fine Needle Aspiration is used to obtain a better understanding before any surgery.
 Surgical removal of the enlarged lymph node is a simple outpatient procedure with a small incision.

 Mouth Cancer (Squamous Cell Carcinoma)